deeplyfriedchicken/Jared-PC/README.md

 * Front Panel USB-C
 * Thunderbolt 3 (for graphics or for usb when powered on with it)

-<a name="still-testing"></a>

-## Still Testing
-* iMessage

 <a name="installation"></a>

 ## Installation
-* FYI - the only important folder here is the `EFI` everything else is supplementary.
-Will update eventually.
-If you'd like to know sooner, feel free to submit an issue with specific questions about the installation process so I know that it's needed by someone.
+* It is HIGHLY recommended you read through the [Open Core Install Guide](https://dortania.github.io/OpenCore-Install-Guide/) before using this repository.
+There's no guarantee that the way I've set this up will work for your machine and you may need to tweak bios settings, kexts, etc.

 ### config.plist
-* Be sure to generate a new `Serial Number` and `SmUUID` for the SMBIOS
+* Be sure to generate a new `MLB`, `Serial Number` and `SmUUID` for the SMBIOS.
+Opencore has details on this as well

-### Motherboard
-Currently using bios 1.50 with `Fix AsRock Z390 BIOS DSDT Device(RTC) bug` fix

-Change these settings in the BIOS
-* Advanced > Chipset Configuration > VT-d -> Disabled
-* Advanced > USB Configuration > XHCI Hand-off -> Enabled

 ### Wi-Fi / Bluetooth
 * ~~I replaced the stock Asrock Wi-Fi / BT card with a BCM94350ZAE WiFi / Bluetooth Chip. (create an issue if you'd like more documentation on this process)~~